rewgs/open-stage-control-ts/resources/docs/docs/widgets/canvas.md

 ctx.stroke()
 ```

-Finally, we use the `script` property to make apply limits to the values.
+Finally, we use the `script` property to apply limits to the values.

 ```js
 // script property